Who is Nano Home Loans?

 We’ve designed a seamless home loan application process using automated property valuations, digital credit scores, automatic retrieval of banking transaction data, and digital verification of identity using biometrics, thereby removing the need for paper-based forms, manual intervention and long delays.

-To qualify for a home loan with Nano, initially, you’ll need to have a minimum PAYG gross income of $100,000 as well as an LVR under 75%.
-We also take your personal financial circumstances into consideration when assessing your application.
-If you meet the eligibility criteria, we encourage you to join for Priority Access and we’ll let you know when we launch.
+To qualify for a home loan with Nano, initially you’ll need to have a minimum PAYG gross income of $100,000 as well as a maximum LVR of 75%

 That being said – there are other third party Government refinance costs of around $260-$440.
 These vary by state, but include title registration, discharge of mortgage, and title search fees.
 In some instances, Stamp Duty may also apply (usually only when transferring property into a new name).
 Be sure to check the relevant Government websites for the latest rates that apply to you.